-Anytime, but especially in your final semester you should visit the website for this office to learn about the services it offers, from advising to videotaped mock interviews.
+Anytime, but especially in your final semester, you should visit the OCS website to learn about the services it offers, from advising to videotaped mock interviews.
 Use them! careerservices.uic.edu

 Writing Center

 The Writing Center provides individual tutoring for your writing, including resumes, papers, and more; you can make appointments online.
 Its website also has links to resources for academic writing, research, MLA/APA. writingcenter.uic.edu